-October 2018: The Pendulum will be released in an expanded version by US publisher Rowman & Littlefield.
+October 2018: The Pendulum was released in an expanded version by US publisher Rowman & Littlefield.

-Spring 2019: The Pendulum will be released in an expanded version by Swedish publisher Norstedts.
+January 2019: The Pendulum was released in an expanded version by Swedish publisher Norstedts.

 Thérèse Levasseur was the Enlightenment philosopher Jean-Jacques Rousseau’s life partner for thirty years.
 Rousseau, author of Émile, or on Education, a novel that gave rise to a new epoch, forced Thérèse to leave the five children she bore him to a Paris adoption home and, with this, to near-certain death.